The 2023-2024 application is closed.

 *Applicants with teaching certificates are ineligible for the award |

-All applicants must also submit a written essay, of at least 600 words, detailing how they have demonstrated an exceptional dedication to or aptitude for teaching.
+- A 600-word essay detailing how the applicant has demonstrated exceptional dedication to or aptitude for teaching.
 The essay must be typed.

 An applicant awarded the Teaching Fellows for Maryland Scholarship must sign and return a promissory note agreeing to begin fulfillment of the service obligation as follows:

-- A recipient of the Teaching Fellows scholarship must teach in a public school or public prekindergarten program that has at least 50% of its students eligible for FRPM for the periods specified below:
+A recipient of the Teaching Fellows scholarship must teach in a public school or public prekindergarten program in a high-needs school (as identified by

 The Teaching Fellows for Maryland Scholarship may be used at a: